 2. Avoid Accidents

 I don’t know about you, but a Home Depot trip can be akin to a Target trip–you think you only need one thing, but three hours later you’re still shopping and your cart is FULL!
 Anticipate your tiny tot’s bladder control, and empty it before heading in.
+Never forget your poop bags.
+They make extra trendy carriers these days.

 3. Bring Treats